 Why is empowering others so important?
 In the vast majority of cases you already have some people in your Team.
 They rely on you, your expertise and experience, but also your support and empathy.
 How you will treat your employees determines not only their and your happiness, but what’s important from a business perspective – their efficiency, motivation and engagement.

 You’ve surely heard or experienced dreadful micromanagement or a feeling that either your boss or you are a bottleneck to the team or the whole organization.
 That often happens when you’re not conveying the ‘why’ well enough and when you’re not empowering your employees.
-I’ll focus on ‘the Why’ in my next article (don’t miss it), but even a perfectly delivered bigger picture will not work if you don’t empower people.
+I’ll focus on ‘the Why’ in my next article (edit: it’s here), but even a perfectly delivered bigger picture will not work if you don’t empower people.

 When, a few weeks ago, I asked a few entrepreneurs and startup managers about their habit of one on one meetings I was quite surprised with their answers.
 Out of 44 who answered, 73% indicated that they are meeting with all their direct reporting employees at least once a month, regardless if a meeting was requested or not.
 Most probably this high ratio is skewed a bit since it’s declarative and the group where I asked the question consisted mostly of open minded & modern entrepreneurs.
 Also, asking such a question publicly may demotivate those who don’t meet their employees at all to stand out, since there isn’t much to be proud of here.
 Regardless of that, I am happy that the culture of 1:1 meetings seems to be much more common in Poland than it used to be 5-10 years ago.